tiiuae/ghaf/docs/src/ref_impl/ghaf-based-project.md

 Ghaf is a framework for creating virtualized edge devices, it is therefore expected that projects wishing to use Ghaf should import it to create a derived work for the specific use case.

-In practise, projects should import Ghaf and its dependencies into an external version control (git) repository.
+In practice, projects should import Ghaf and its dependencies into an external version control (git) repository.
 Ghaf provides templates for the reference hardware to ease this process.
 In this section:

  * overview of Ghaf usage and upstream dependencies
  * required steps to create a Ghaf-based project
  * updating the project to get the latest changes
  * customization of the project using Ghaf-modules and Nix-supported mechanisms

-Ghaf usage in your project is illustrated in the following diagram:
+The possible Ghaf usage in your project is illustrated in the following diagram:

 ![Ghaf Usage Overview](../img/usage_overview.drawio.png "Your project and example inputs from Ghaf and other repositories")